bobshort4bobby4/Connect4-PP3/README.md

   #### Version Control
   Git is an open source version control system and was used for this project.
 Github was used to store the repository.
   Git is run locally whereas Github is cloud based.

+  Please note feedback from PP2 regarding git commit messages was received after this project was completed.
+Unfortunately I was not able to implement the changes suggested as commits had been made.

   ###### Forking
   Forking a Github repository is the process of making a copy of any repository that you can use without affecting the original, this original is known as the